apple/GCGC/src/README.md

     - TimeFromStart_seconds
     - Duration_miliseconds

-Without these two columns, the notebook will fail to automatically either X or Y information.
+Without these two columns, the notebook will fail to automatically capture either X or Y information.

 The columns, patterns for them, and the actual regex capture groups are defined in [./read_log_file.py](read_log_file.py).
 1. `TimeFromStart_seconds` : Time since program begins.
 Used for all plots x-axis values.
 Make sure to enable this metric when creating a log file.